ucan-wg/delegation/README.md

 ### 3.2.6 Capabilities & Attenuation

-Capabilities MUST be presented as a map.
+Capabilities MUST be presented as a map under the `cap` field.
 This map is REQUIRED but MAY be empty.

 This map MUST contain some or none of the following:
 1. A strict subset (attenuation) of the capability authority from the next direct `prf` field